Overdrivr/ZNoise/README.md

 ## Build the library

-Znoise uses the [Gradle](http://gradle.org/) build system, but you don't need to install it (Actually, for now you do.
-Changing that soon).
+Znoise uses the [Gradle](http://gradle.org/) build system.
+As a user,  you don't need to install gradle.
 All you need is a gcc C++11 compiler ([MinGW](http://www.mingw.org/) or [TDM-GCC](http://tdm-gcc.tdragon.net/) for instance).

-On Windows, also add the /bin subfolder (where you can find gcc.exe) to the PATH.
+On Windows, you also need to add the /bin subfolder (where you can find gcc.exe) to the PATH.

-Then, simply run the following command in the root /Znoise folder:
+Then, run the following command in the root /Znoise folder:

 ```
 gradlew build